mattermost/mattermost-handbook/operations/research-and-development/product/pm-onboarding.md

   * Add to team meetings
   * Set up 1-1 times and create 1-1 doc
 * Look at the product with “fresh eyes”
-  * Install Mattermost on your laptop, go through the motions of setting it up
+  * Install Mattermost on your laptop, go through the steps of setting it up
     * Optionally also install the Mattermost Mobile App on your mobile device
   * As you read the documentation, look out for any improvements that can be made \(outdated information, spelling/grammar, etc\)